 \section{Experiment}

-To verify the effectiveness of our control-enhanced quantum metrology scheme, we test it in nuclear magnetic resonance (NMR) system.
-We use the $^{13}\text{C}$-labeled chloroform dissolved in acetone-d6 to perform the experiments on Bruker Avance III 400 MHz spectrometer at room temperature.
-Specifically, we decouple the $^1\text{H}$ nuclear spin and take the $^{13}\text{C}$ nuclear spin as a probe for estimating the frequency $\omega_0$ along $z$ axis with transverse controls.
-The experimental schematic figures are shown in Fig. \ref{exp}(a), where we compare the standard scheme and our control-enhanced scheme.
+To verify the effectiveness of our control-enhanced quantum metrology scheme, we test it in the nuclear-magnetic-resonance (NMR) system.
+We use $^{13}\text{C}$-labeled chloroform dissolved in acetone-d6 to perform experiments on a Bruker Avance III 400-MHz spectrometer at room temperature.
+Specifically, we decouple the $^1\text{H}$ nuclear spin and take the $^{13}\text{C}$ nuclear spin as a probe for estimating the frequency $\omega_0$ along the $z$ axis with transverse controls.
+The experimental schematic diagrams are shown in Fig. \ref{exp}(a), where we compare the standard scheme and our control-enhanced scheme.
 In the following, we describe the experimental procedures and demonstrate the corresponding experimental results.